Testimonials header image

 High Lawn Primary School

-Lego based intervention training - informative of what activities help with what issue.
+Lego Based intervention training - informative of what activities help with what issue.
 Really well delivered training with a good mix of listening and practical methods.
 Oak LP Outreach provide useful training.

 Joanne Rowley